WELCOME TO MY WORKSHOPS

 - Parking: Participant parking available at Learning Centre, Dickens Drive.
 Entry and exit via Paddington Gates only for attendees.
 A map of the Park showing the exact location of the Learning Centre will be supplied at time of booking.

-- Public Transport: People using public transport can meet Peter at the Paddington Gates at 6.45pm for a lift in his car down to the Learning Centre.
+- Public Transport: People using public transport can meet Peter at the Paddington Gates at 6.45pm for a lift in his car down to the Discovery Centre.

 - Bring: A sturdy tripod and a digital camera with fully charged batteries.
 Your camera must have manual exposure and focusing features and be able to do 30 second long exposures not 1/30th second.
 (This is a feature with most modern digital SLR cameras).
 Point-and-shoot cameras may not be suitable.
 Check your operators manual if you have any doubts.
 Peter has spare cameras and tripods to hire if needed.
 Bring a torch to help see while you work.
 Also warm clothes and sturdy footwear.